-Guided Pathways Essential Practices Scale of Adoption at Our College Progress to Date Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale & Timeline Term, if at scale or scaling : с.
-Detailed information is provided on the college's website on the employment and further education opportunities targeted by each program.
-Not occurring Not systematic Planning to scale Scaling in progress At scale Progress to date: Gainful employment is reported for our career education programs only.
-Term, if at scale or scaling: Next steps: Redesigning Districtwide and college web pages.
+Guided Pathways Essential Practices Scale of Adoption at Our College Progress to Date Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale & Timeline C. Detailed information is provided on the college's website on the employment and further education opportunities targeted by each program. □ Not occurring □ Not systematic □ Planning to scale □ Scaling in progress □ At scale Progress to date: Some programs currently provide career information on department website, and other marketing materials Previously, gainful employment was reported for our career education programs as required Term, if at scale or scaling.
+Next steps: Redesigning Districtwide and college web pages.
 Include cluster and specific career information on web as college is working to redesign site.
 Timeline for implementing next steps: To be completed by Fall 2020 d.
 Programs are clearly mapped out for students.
 Students know which courses they should take and in what sequence.
 Courses critical for success in each program and other key progress milestones are clearly identified.
-All this information is easily accessible on the college's website.
-Not occurring Not systematic Planning to scale Scaling in progress At scale Progress to date: GPW Stewards are working with faculty to apply VC course sequences to the Program Map Templates Term, if at scale or scaling: Next steps: To have all departments map course sequences onto Program Map Templates.
+All this information is easily accessible on the college's website. □ Not occurring □ Not systematic □ Planning to scale □ Scaling in progress □ At scale Progress to date: GPW Stewards are working with faculty to apply VC course sequences to the Program Map Templates Term, if at scale or scaling: Next steps: To have all departments map course sequences onto Program Map Templates.
 Exploring technology to incorporate program maps on our webpages.
 Timeline for implementing next steps: To be completed by Spring 2020 e.
-Required math courses are appropriately aligned with the student's field of study (Note: This essential practice was moved from Area 2) Not occurring Not systematic Planning to scale Scaling in progress At scale Progress to date: Math class pathways outlined for students for the following fields of study: Arts & Humanities Social and Health Sciences Next steps: Rolling it out to students Marketing pathways Create online self-guided placement Evaluate and collect student success data
+Required math courses are appropriately aligned with the student's field of study (Note: This essential practice was moved from Area 2) □ Not occurring □ Not systematic □ Planning to scale ☑ Scaling in progress □ At scale Progress to date: • Math class pathways outlined for students for the following fields of study: • Arts & Humanities • Social and Health Sciences • Teaching/Liberal Studies • Bus/STEM Term, if at scale or scaling: Next steps: Rolling it out to students Marketing pathways Create online self-guided placement Evaluate and collect student success data Timeline for implementing next steps: Initial implementation Fall 2019 with online guided placement and evaluation to begin spring 2020